Appearance

 JOINs

 Joins combine rows from two or more tables based on a related column.
+There are multiple types of joins.

 INNER JOIN